SoA-UET/frontend-core-portal/docs/services/partner/S12_Partner_Knowledge_Update_Service.md

 ### Flow 1: Submit Knowledge Update (from H29)

-1. **Receive Update Request** (via H29): Partner Portal submits a knowledge update request containing new or modified telecom service information (could be manually entered or from processed file imports)
+1. **Receive Update Request** (via H29): Partner Portal submits a knowledge update request.
+Note that the request does not contain the data itself, but triggers a validation of the current local knowledge.

 2. **Authenticate Request**: Verify the requesting partner employee's credentials and permissions

-3. **Validate Input Format**: Check that the knowledge data is properly structured (dataframe format with required fields)
+3. **Export Local Knowledge** (via A33): Request S11 to dump the current local knowledge database to a JSON file and upload it to SeaweedFS.
+S11 returns a `file_id`.

-4. **Forward to Core Validation** (via A34): Send the knowledge update to S05 Knowledge Validator Service in Telcenter Core for validation
+4. **Send to Core for Validation** (via A34): Send the `file_id` to S05 Knowledge Validator Service in Telcenter Core for validation.

-5. **Receive Validation Result** (via A34 response): Get validation status from Core (success/failure with reasons)
+5. **Receive Validation Result** (via A34 response): Get validation status from Core.
+Note that Core either approves the entire update or rejects it completely (no partial approval).

-6. **On Validation Success - Update Local Knowledge** (via A33): If validated successfully, send the approved knowledge to S11 to update Partner Local Knowledge DB
+6. **On Validation Success - Update Local Knowledge** (via A33): If validated successfully, send the approved knowledge (via `file_id`) to S11 to update Partner Local Knowledge DB.

-7. **Receive Update Confirmation** (via A33 response): Get acknowledgment from S11 that local knowledge has been updated
+7. **Receive Update Confirmation** (via A33 response): Get acknowledgment from S11 that local knowledge has been updated.

 8. **Send Metrics** (via A16): Report update metrics to S14 Partner Metrics Service